-Moving averages (MAs) represent one of the most popular technical indicators and are used by all the traders, no matter their style, approach, psychology, and so on.
+Moving averages (MAs) represent one of the most popular technical day trading indicators and are used by all the traders, no matter their style, approach, psychology, and so on.
 An MA is a trend following indicator that helps you find the trend without being distracted by the price fluctuations and high volatility.
 It is worth mentioning that many other indicators are built based on moving averages.
 In fact, MAs are one of the oldest indicators for analyzing stock prices.

 The main function of the MA is to average the stock price over a determined period.
 As the price fluctuates, its MA goes up or down as well.
 It is particularly important to watch the MA angle – if the indicator goes horizontally, then there is a sideways trend, and if there is a visible angle, then the price is trending.
 MAs with lower periods (fast MAs) are more volatile, while the ones with higher periods (slow MAs) tend to be smoother.